-Warning: The Hanoi facts you’re about to read bellow may lead to a severe case of wanderlust.
-Read with extreme caution!
+The Hanoi facts you’re about to read bellow may lead to a severe case of wanderlust.

 Ahhh Hanoi!
-The legendary Vietnamese city that combines pure Soviet communism with traditional Chinese religion to create a mayhem of a city.
-In this post, I gathered all the interesting info I could find and combined it with 20 of my favorite Hanoi photos in an attempt to show you the exotic colors of this unique capital.
+The legendary Vietnamese city that combines the Soviet communism with Chinese religion to create this overwhelming mayhem of a city.
+In this post, I gathered all the interesting facts about Hanoi and combined it with 20 of my favorite photos in an attempt to show you the exotic vibe of this unique capital.

 The 10 Hanoi Facts